Odiesta/blog-preview-card/README.md

 ## My process

-i start with writing the html based on the design. i pick the appropriate tag for element, and class name based on what the content actually do. after that i start with mobile design first. i set the font size on html tag to 62.5% so that 1rem equal to 10px to make it easier to set font size and support scaling on zoom. i use CSS custom properties to create variable for color to make it easier.
+I begin by writing the HTML according to the design, carefully selecting tags and class names based on the content's purpose; then, I focus on mobile design first, setting the font size on the HTML tag to 62.5% to ensure 1rem equals 10px for easier scaling, i use CSS custom properties to create variable for color to make it easier.
 To make container center i use height: 100vh in the body to make it cover entire display and display flex to center the child element. i use sub-container so that i don't need to set horizontal margin on each element. i set spacing on each element by using margin top so that each element does not have to depend on previous element margin. i use max-width of 40rem so that the container don't widen beyond the appropriate size. for the profile image i use scale to 0.6 to make it smaller, then the margin of the image change. to fix it i set the margin left to -1.2rem.

 ### Built with